Chapter 9:

 Baby Magic 101

-The morning air was still, carrying the faint scent of blooming sakura.
-I swept the stone path in long, practiced strokes, the broom whispering softly across moss that had grown on this land for centuries.
+The morning air was still with the smell of blooming sakura.
+I swept the stone path in long, practiced strokes.
+The broom whispered softly across moss that had grown on this land for decades.

 Peace like this is what the Fujikura family has guarded for generations.